sgriffin-magnoliacap/LLM-Pipeline---Agent-Starter-Kits/README.md

 - Change models per task: edit the relevant `models.yaml` and update the `model_name` under each task.
 Ensure you have the corresponding API key in `.env`.
 - Add or modify tools (Agent kit): edit `Agent Starter Kit/agent/tools.py`.
 Tools are defined with `@tool` and can call `get_llm_for("tool-<name>")` for separate model settings.
-- Add new pipeline tasks: add async functions to `LLM Pipeline Starter Kit/llm/tasks.py` and wire them to a task name in `models.yaml`.
+- Add new pipeline tasks: add async functions to `Workflow Starter Kit/llm/tasks.py` and wire them to a task name in `models.yaml`.